centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 * The default calculation method is now "Worst" when you create a business activity
 * Business activities configuration: You're now able to only save warning threshold
-* Reporting: not 24x7 timeperiod management in charts & tables
+* Reporting: manage timeperiods different from 24x7 in charts & tables
 * Improve "null" threshold displays
 * Widget: manage worst/best/ratio status calculation methods